This is the multi-page printable view of this section. Click here to print.

 This page describes how to design and order a Konsool badge frontpanel.

-Designing a frontpanel using Inkscape, svg2shenzhen and Kicad
+Designing a frontpanel using Inkscape, svg2shenzhen and KiCad

-The first step of designing a frontpanel is creating artwork that can be converted into a Kicad footprint.
+The first step of designing a frontpanel is creating artwork that can be converted into a KiCad footprint.
 For this Inkscape and the Inkscape plugin svg2shenzhen are used.

-Of course it is also possible to use any other method which allows you to import a footprint into Kicad so if you’re using a different method then you can skip ahead to the Kicad section.
+Of course it is also possible to use any other method which allows you to import a footprint into KiCad so if you’re using a different method then you can skip ahead to the KiCad section.

 Instructions on how to install svg2shenzhen can be found in the readme of the repository.

 After opening the design file in Inkscape you will notice that multiple layers are used.
-Each of the layers in the design corresponds with a Kicad layer, this allows you to define how a shape should appear on the circuit board.
+Each of the layers in the design corresponds with a KiCad layer, this allows you to define how a shape should appear on the circuit board.

 The most important layers are: